Natooz/aiojournal/README.md

 An asynchronous batch execution runner with results persistence and resumability.

-Especially useful when making concurrent API calls and directly save each request's result.
+Especially useful when making concurrent API calls while directly saving each request's result, for example when benchmarking LLM models, from big providers or inference engines.
-For example when benchmarking LLM models, from big providers or inference engines.
+It is minimal and lightweight, only dependency is [tqdm](https://github.com/tqdm/tqdm).

 ```bash
 pip install aiojournal